Josh-Tilles/Sic-P/README.md

 and compare to other languages.
 Said another way: I'm not going to bother restricting myself to only using what the authors have taught at a given point.

+I expect to be using the following in my solutions:

+- Racket (née PLT Scheme)
+- Chibi-scheme (to demonstrate R7RS stuff)
+- probably Guile
+- Clojure